3 questions to learn if your baby's gut is healthy.

-Together with breast milk clinically proven to restore your baby's gut with the good bacteria B. infantis
+Together with breast milk, Evivo is clinically proven to restore your baby's gut with the good bacteria B. infantis

 Captures all the special nutrients (HMOs) from your breast milk that are otherwise indigestible by baby, converting them into additional nutrients for baby